michaelcourcy/k10-automatic-dr/readme.md

 ## Create multiple applications

 ### Pacman

+If you already followed the [previous tutorial](https://github.com/michaelcourcy/kasten-on-eks) Pacman is already installed, otherwise.

 Create the application and play one or two games to create some data in the mongodb.
 ```